simmou/Generate-IR-Functions/README.md

 # Generate-IR-Functions

-**cite** contains an implementation to generate IR functions as described in our ECIR 2014 [paper](http://ama.liglab.fr/Khronos/Docs/ECIR2014.pdf).
+Implementation that generate IR functions as described in our ECIR 2014 [paper](http://ama.liglab.fr/Khronos/Docs/ECIR2014.pdf).
 If you find this code useful in your research, please consider citing:

     @inproceedings{Goswami:2014,
         author = {Goswami, Parantapa and Moura, Simon and Gaussier, Eric and Amini, Massih-Reza and Maes, Francis},